Luke 3

 Note.
 The original Gospel of Luke has verse 22 as given here.
 Specifically, “in Thee I am well pleased” is the original saying.
 The rendering of “today I have begotten You” was not in the original gospel; it is a later alteration.

-The proceeding here has two stages.
+As given in the Bible, the proceeding of the Holy Spirit can be viewed within two eras: the era before the beloved Son, the Lord Jesus, became human on earth and until the crucifixion, and the era after the bodily resurrection of the beloved Son of God (see article titled, The Holy Spirit Proceeding.
 The Son of God has also been since the beginning, but what we say here refers to the period after the Son’s resurrection.
-When the beloved Son of God took human form, He was almost at the point of being cut off from the Father, but the beloved Son of God was also in two states at the same time; He was still with the Father, and He was here on earth as human as well.
+When the beloved Son of God took human form, He was almost at the point of being cut off from the Father, yet He was also in two states at once.
+He was still with the Father, and He was here on earth as a human as well.
 Because the human form itself is sinful, that is why we say the Son of God was almost at the point of being cut off from the Father.

 [24] the [son] of Matthat, the [son] of Levi, the [son] of Melchi, the [son] of Jannai, the [son] of Joseph,